canonical/maas/docs/rack-configuration.rst

-Managing a VLAN normally means that MAAS will server DHCP from the Rack Controller, for the purpose of providing IP address to machines that are being enlisted or commissioned. also, any other DHCP client that is on the VLAN will obtain a dynamic IP address from the MAAS DHCP server.
+Managing a VLAN normally means that MAAS will server DHCP from the Rack Controller, for the purpose of providing IP address to machines that are being enlisted or commissioned.
+Also, any other DHCP client that is on the VLAN will obtain a dynamic IP address from the MAAS DHCP server.

 **Do this only on a network that was set up with this in mind**.
 Enabling